Spatiotemporal k-means: Abstract

 \section{Abstract}

-Spatiotemporal data is readily available due to emerging sensor and data acquisition technologies that track the positions of moving objects of interest.
+Spatiotemporal data is increasingly available due to emerging sensor and data acquisition technologies that track moving objects.
 Spatiotemporal clustering addresses the need to efficiently discover patterns and trends in moving object behavior without human supervision.
 One application of interest is the discovery of moving clusters, where clusters have a static identity, but their location and content can change over time.
-We propose a two phase spatiotemporal clustering method called {\em spatiotemporal $k$-means} (STKM) that is able to analyze the multi-scale relationships within spatiotemporal data.
-Phase 1 of STKM frames the moving cluster problem as the minimization of an objective function unified over space and time.
-It outputs the short-term associations between objects and is uniquely able to track dynamic cluster centers with minimal parameter tuning and without post-processing.
-Phase 2 outputs the long-term associations and can be applied to any method that provides a cluster label for each object at every point in time.
-We evaluate STKM against baseline methods on a recently developed benchmark dataset and show that STKM outperforms existing methods, particularly in the low-data domain, with significant performance improvements demonstrated for common evaluation metrics on the moving cluster problem.
+We propose a two phase spatiotemporal clustering method called {\em spatiotemporal $k$-means} (ST$k$M) that is able to analyze the multi-scale relationships within spatiotemporal data.
+By optimizing an objective function that is unified over space and time, the method can track dynamic clusters at both short and long timescales with minimal parameter tuning and no post-processing.
+We begin by proposing a theoretical generating model for spatiotemporal data and prove the efficacy of ST$k$M in this setting.
+We then evaluate ST$k$M on a recently developed collective animal behavior benchmark dataset and show that ST$k$M outperforms baseline methods in the low-data limit, which is a critical regime of consideration in many emerging applications.
+Finally, we showcase how ST$k$M can be extended to more complex machine learning tasks, particularly unsupervised region of interest detection and tracking in videos.